openstack-archive/wsme/doc/integrate.rst

     :ref:`adapter-tg1`.

 ``@signature``
-    This decorator only set the function signature and returns a function that can be used by the host framework as a REST request target.
+    This decorator only sets the function signature and returns a function that can be used by the host framework as a REST request target.

-    Generally this decorator is provided for frameworks that expects functions taking a request object as a single parameter and returning a response object.
-This is the case of :ref:`adapter-cornice` and :ref:`adapter-flask`.
+    Generally this decorator is provided for frameworks that expect functions taking a request object as a single parameter and returning a response object.
+This is the case for :ref:`adapter-cornice` and :ref:`adapter-flask`.

-Additionnaly, if you want to enable additionnal protocols, you will need to mount a :class:`WSRoot` instance somewhere in the application, generally ``/ws``.
+If you want to enable additional protocols, you will need to mount a :class:`WSRoot` instance somewhere in the application, generally ``/ws``.
 This subpath will then handle the additional protocols.
-In a future version, a wsgi middleware will probably play this role.
+In a future version, a WSGI middleware will probably play this role.

 .. note::